Body language: how it is used, how it is read. How to convince your audience!Body Language and its impact

 Practice good posture before you enter into evaluative situations like pitches and interviews.
 Start practicing early and do not wait until the date is too close.

 The knowledge of body language helps us to better understand our interlocutors.
 So we get immediate feedback.
 This is often more interesting than official statements.

 Anyone who tries to consciously change body language is in danger of interfering in normally unconscious, ie automatic, processes and thus feeling uncomfortable and contrived.
 Professional trainers ensure that all this becomes unconscious competence and then happens on its own.

 Body language and public speaking

-A strategic approach, convincing language and clever arguments are fundamental to success.
+A strategic approach, convincing language and clever arguments are the basis for success.
 The effect of a statement, however, is determined by the overall impression of the speaker.
-Its effect is largely based on its body language, including voice.
+Personal impact is largely based on body language, including voice.

-The little things that have a big impact are often underestimated: a reasonable eye contact, a natural gesture, an upright posture.
+The details, which have a large effect, are often underestimated: a reasonable eye contact, a natural gesture, an upright attitude.
 Such elements support the message.
-Calm and harmonious movements make you seem credible.
+Calm and harmonious movements make you appear credible.
 Jerky, hectic gestures make you suspicious.
-The recipients decide on the meaning of a message.
-Make it easy for your listeners and viewers to be convinced.
+The audience decides on the meaning of a message.
+Make it easy for your audience to be convinced.